Gender Pay Gap Statement

 Conclusion:

-By addressing the gender pay gap, MCC is taking a proactive stance toward creating a workplace that upholds the principles of equality and fairness.
+By addressing the gender pay gap, we are taking a proactive stance toward creating a workplace that upholds the principles of equality and fairness.
 We are dedicated to fostering an inclusive environment where all employees, regardless of gender or employment status, can thrive and contribute to the success of our organisation.